andreashlarsen/Larsen2022-review/README.md

 all simulateions in the examples were done in Martini, but most of the methods are transfereable to be used with other force fields

 ### EnCurv notes
-the EnCurv setup require encurv installed with PLUMED, and PLUMED pathced before installing GROMACS.
+the EnCurv setup requires that EnCurv is installed with PLUMED, and PLUMED (with EnCurv) pathced before installing GROMACS.

 ### Buckling notes
-There are two scripts for membrane buckling, as descripbed in the review.
-One uses pressure, and the other scripts scales one axis in order to do step-wise buckling of the membrane.
+There are two scripts for membrane buckling, as described in the review.
+One uses pressure for buckling the membrane.
+The other scripts scales all coordinates along one axis for step-wise buckling of the membrane.